Convert HPGL to FF

 The Farbfeld (FF) file extension stands for "Farbfeld Lossless Image", a format designed for simplicity and efficiency in parsing and piping image data.
 Introduced by the Suckless community, Farbfeld stores images in a straightforward, uncompressed format, making it ideal for use with external compression algorithms.
 This format uses 32-bit RGBA values for each pixel, ensuring lossless quality.
 Its history traces back to the need for a minimalistic, easily manageable image format that avoids the complexity of integrated compression found in formats like PNG.

-Check the file preview quickly and use HPGL to FF tools if you need to change the conversion settings.
+Check the preview and configure HPGL to FF tools before proceeding.